 This issue is full of great dialogue, there are some hilarious back and forth dialogue between Tim, Conner and Bart (which I won’t spoil here) but it’s Bendis’ snappy teenage dialogue at it’s best.
 There’s also some heartwarming moments between the three founders.
 Batman and Flash have conversations with Tim and Bart which ring very true to the characters which is a great touch!

-All in all, I loved this issue.
+All in all, I loved Young Justice #17.
 It’s a very good and necessary thing to let the characters and the story breathe and have some downtime between adventures.
 Something I think some mainstream books like Superman and Batman’s titles tend to neglect.
 This lets us relax and get some good character development in.
 Something I’m sure that will serve these characters well going forward.